 Can Ursinia grow in containers?

-Yes, Ursinia grows well in containers.
-Make sure the pots have good drainage and use a sandy, well-drained soil mix.
+Yes, it grows well in containers.
+The pot must have good drainage though and a soil mix that drains well and is sandy.

 Is Ursinia suitable for beginner gardeners?

 Absolutely.
-Ursinia is relatively easy to grow and care for making it a great choice for novice gardeners.
+Ursinia is relatively easy to grow and care for.
+It’s a good choice for beginner gardeners.

 What is the best time to plant Ursinia seeds?